neurallayer/roboquant/docs/dokka/roboquant.md

 The roboquant module contains the core functionality required to create trading strategies and run them.

 This module doesn't contain the integration with 3rd party data providers and brokers.
-For this, see the roboquant-extra and roboquant-crypto modules.
+For this, see the additional `roboquant-...` modules like `roboquant-alpaca`.

 # Package org.roboquant.feeds